 Retail Supply Chain vs. Retail Value Chain

-Knowing definitions is not enough.
-But to start working on a problem, name it.
 Retail supply chain and retail value chain do not mean the same.
 The value chain model describes the process of bringing value to the market.
-It starts when a company receives raw materials and transforms them via production.
-The final stage of the value chain takes place when a client receives a finished product that has a particular function and significance.
+It starts when a company receives raw materials and creates value via production.
+Then, the final stage of the retail industry value chain takes place.
+It’s when a client receives a finished product that has a particular function and significance.
 The more effective your value chain is, the stronger the competitive advantage you get.

 Meantime, the retail supply chain describes the steps it takes to supply products to clients.
-In the supply chain model, we focus not on the final value but on the means of delivering a product and its value.
-The more effort you put into improving your retail supply chain, the higher customer satisfaction you get in the end.
+In the supply chain model, we focus not on the final value but on the means of delivering a product.
+The more effort you put into retail supply chain optimization, the easier it is for you to meet customer demand.

 Everything You Need to Know About Supply Chain Management

 Both retail supply chain and retail value chain benefit from effective management.
-Elements of retail supply chain management is realized via a set of synchronized actions and decisions.
-The latter unify the work of the supply chain team: suppliers, distributors, manufacturers, retailers, transporters, and clients.
+Elements of retail supply chain management are shaped by back-office actions and decisions.
+This, in turn, involves the work of the supply chain team.
+It includes suppliers, distributors, manufacturers, retailers, transporters, and clients.
 Merchandising and supply chain management tools help all of them a lot as they get more control over the order fulfillment.

-The two main functions of supply chain management are to optimize and to maximize.
-That is, effective management of retail business optimizes your costs and maximizes quality and speed.
+The two main functions of supply chain management are to optimize and maximize.
+That is, effective management of retail business optimizes your expenses and maximizes quality and speed.
 Combining these two functions is a challenging task.
-As National Retail Federation reports, 75% of retail clients expect free delivery if their online orders’ cost is lower than $50.
-Retailers rely on the magic of effective management.
-It allows them to manage multiple delivery options and keep their clients satisfied with service and keep themselves satisfied with profits.
+As National Retail Federation reports, 75% of retail clients expect free delivery if their online order’s cost is lower than $50.
+Many retailers eagerly rely on the magic of effective management.
+It allows them to manage multiple delivery options and keep their clients satisfied with service.

 How can you understand that your supply chain management works well?
-Think about this question from the two perspectives.
-If your clients are happy with the product quality, quantity, service timeframe, then you are moving in the right direction.
+Think about this question from the two sides.
+If your clients are happy with the product quality, quantity, and service, you are moving in the right direction.
 If you are satisfied with the workflow, cost-efficiency, and profitability of your business — you are also bound to succeed.
-In case you doubt some of these aspects — check out the section below.
+In case you doubt one of these aspects — check out the section below.

 Three Signs It’s Time to Renovate Your Retail Chain Management Strategy

 Today, the retail industry is moving towards the omnichannel model.
-This new trend requires retailers to deliver their services impeccably and quickly.
-The goal of omnichannel commerce is to ensure an excellent customer experience.
-No matter in what way clients interact with your business.
-Be it visiting a brick-and-mortar shop or using a laptop to make an online order — your retail supply chain system should be synchronized and flexible.
+This new e-commerce trend requires retailers to deliver their services impeccably and quickly across channels.
+The goal of omnichannel commerce is to ensure an excellent customer experience, no matter where and when clients interact with your business.
+Your retail supply chain network should be updated in real-time and flexible.
 Here are some signs indicating that your supply chain management needs improvement:

 1. Not enough distribution centers

-In your retail management effort, focus on two metrics — cost-efficiency and customer satisfaction.
+In your retail management effort, focus on two metrics: cost-efficiency and customer satisfaction.
 On the one hand, retailers should meet client needs and cover online orders for a large area.
 That is, supply chain leaders should have multiple distribution centers.
-On the other hand, they should keep their businesses profitable and maximize sales.
-If you cannot expand your network of distribution centers (DCs), optimize the existing one.
+On the other hand, they should keep their businesses profitable and increase sales.
+What if you cannot expand your network of distribution centers (or distribution network)?
+Then optimize the existing one.
 Renovating your retail chain management strategy with the help of software can be an effective way out.

 2. The gap between online and offline

 Today, the boundaries between offline and online are blurring.
-Many consumers require retailers to deliver services that combine both online and offline experiences.
+Many consumers like the blend of online and offline experiences.
 For instance, people prefer to make orders online but save money on delivery opting for in-store pickup.
 Under such circumstances, ineffective cross-channel coordination may mean lost business opportunities.
-It poses additional pressure on retailers, leading to the need to boost supply chain management strategy.
+It poses additional pressure on retailers.
+It also leads to the need to boost the business’s supply chain management strategy.

 3. Capacity issues

-If some of these signs reflect your situation, it’s the right time to improve your retail supply chain management.
+If some of these signs reflect your situation, it’s the right time to improve your retail store chain management system.
 One of the quickest and most affordable ways to do so is to start with supply chain management software.
 But before rushing into digitizing your business, let’s take a look at its powers and pitfalls.

 The Importance of Supply Chain Management Software